Is Skincashier Legit? [Skincashier Review] + Code

 User experience (4.5/5)

 When it comes to user experience, you can't criticize Skincashier much.
 The trading process itself is incredibly smooth; you get a trade offer from the Skincashier bot requesting your selected items within seconds.
-Moreover, the site wants to make sure that you have a 100% secure experience and offers a guide to using the Steam Mobile app to secure your transaction with another verification code.
+Moreover, the site wants to make sure that you have a 100% secure experience and offers a guide to using the Steam Mobile app to secure your transaction with another verification code like other skin trading sites.

 The only thing we can complain about is the lack of any information as to why we can't sell a particular skin, and sometimes the transaction just doesn't happen.
 And sure, we know that the item is too cheap or too rare (so there is no price for it), but not everyone needs to know that.
 If it weren't for that, we'd rate our user experience on Skincashier at five stars!